 When demand permits, we can also sell work produced with collaborating artists and artisans.
 Whilst collaboration may reduce our share of profit made on a related sale, it will broaden our range and improve overall income potential, as products made by others incur lower manufacturing costs.
 This should strengthen our presence in the wider art and fashion community which in turn could smooth operations and public relations in the longer term.

 We’ll initially pursue direct-to-consumer sales online while seeking to sell appropriate ranges through physical retailers when demand permits.
 We’ll establish our own physical outlet in a sufficiently prestigious location as soon as this is financially viable.

-INVESTMENT OBJECTIVES Our immediate goal is to generate greater traffic to our online shop and NFT gallery.
+INVESTMENT OBJECTIVES Our immediate goal is to generate greater traffic to our online shop.
 We’ll make our first sales by increased Facebook and other social media advertising while running a limited campaign in printed media for testing purposes.
 We’ll extend our range of lower-priced merchandise to satisfy increased demand for our brand.
 Costs incurred from raising share capital such as Corporation Tax will be considered evenly across all operating tasks.
 Estimated funds available below include possible revenue gained from selling some physical stock in addition to capital raised by shares issued.

 £30,000 will be reserved for first year marketing costs which includes post and packaging expenses. £1,000 will be reserved to cover the cost of developing more factory-produced items we’ll initially sell made-to-order.
 A further £20,000 will be reserved if employment of a part-time assistant is required to maintain social media posts and dispatch items we have sold.